 - Jump off the rocks in Masterton at Double Bridges or try the popular local spot in Kaituna - with the highest cliff jump in the Wairarapa.
 Learn more.

 - Walk to the spectacular swing bridge at Waiohine Gorge in Carterton, stand under the waterfall or swim in clean and clear water from the mountains.
 Learn more.

 - Cool off in a natural swimming hole in the Tauherenikau River near Featherston with a sandy beach and deep hole you can jump into.
 Learn more.

-Make your rural experience in the Wairarapa authentic a farm visit:
+Make your rural experience complete with a horse ride: